bl33h/benderCSSonly/README.md

 # benderCSSonly
-This project showcases a CSS-only drawing of a Futurama character Blender.
+This project showcases a CSS-only drawing of a Futurama character Bender.
 Using only CSS, the drawing brings to life the iconic character blender from the beloved animated series Futurama.

 <p align="center">
   <br>